restatedev/examples/typescript/ecommerce-store/deployment/aws/README.md

 - Jaeger: http://localhost:16686
 - pgAdmin: http://localhost:5050

-To register the database in the pgAdmin UI, have a look at the README at the root of this repository and replace the `hostname/address` by the RDS database endpoint that you can retrieve
+To register the database in the pgAdmin UI, have a look at the [README at the root of the ecommerce example](../../README.md#demo-scenario-for-docker-compose-with-postgres). and replace the `hostname/address` by the RDS database endpoint that you can retrieve
 via:

 ```shell